Diamond Clarity Guide

 Now, if a diamond is simply a product that has features that you want to benefit from (i.e., its beauty), why pay a lot more for features from which you will never benefit?

 Think of your total investment in a diamond ring as a pie.
 Each feature of the diamond has its own slice of the pie and the more you spend on a feature the larger its slice (and therefore, another slice or slices must become smaller).

 Wouldn’t it make sense to apportion the largest slices to the features you can actually derive benefit from?
 All you have to do for the other features is make sure the slice is sufficiently large that it doesn’t detract from the beauty of the diamond.

 Unfortunately, though, things aren’t quite as simple as I’ve made them seem.
 An important thing to remember is that not all inclusions are created equal.

-Some inclusions are shiny and some are almost completely clear.
+Inclusions can be shiny and some are almost completely clear.
 Some inclusions, though, are dead white and some are even stark black.
-Some inclusions are dead center in the middle of the diamond, and some are pushed so far off to the side, they aren’t noticed.
+Often inclusions are dead center in the middle of the diamond, and some are pushed so far off to the side, they aren’t noticed.

 The clarity grade mainly takes into account the size of the inclusion, and rarely considers the color and opaqueness of the inclusion nor its position.

 The highest clarity grade for a diamond is FL, or flawless.
 The GIA only ever grades a diamond as flawless when it has no inclusions or blemishes that can be seen by a skill grader, even if it’s viewed under 10x magnification.

 When it comes to the best clarity grade for each diamond shape and budget, things become a little bit more complicated and subjective.

 Since diamonds come in numerous different shapes and cut quality grades, there isn’t a single “best” clarity grade for every type of diamond.